 After he was freed, Steve’s family received a letter from him dated August 23, 1945.
 This was the first news they had received from him since November 1941.
 A month after liberation, Steve was returned to American authorities.
 He remained in Asia for one additional month before being returned to the United States on the S.S.
 Simon Bolivar, on October 21, 1945, in San Francisco.

 Steve was finally discharged, from the army, at Fort Sheridan, Illinois, on May 3, 1946, with the rank of sergeant.
 Even though he had been a Prisoner of War, he still registered with the Selective Service after the war on the same date he was discharged.
-The reason for this is not known.
-He later moved to Oakland Park, Florida, where he bought a motel and raised a family.
+He initially went to work at Western Electric Company in Cicero but later moved to Oakland Park, Florida, where he bought a motel and raised a family.

 On November 11, 1988, Veterans Day, Steve was awarded the medals he should have received after he was liberated.
 One of those medals was the Silver Star.
 When he was asked why he survived, he said, “I don’t know.
 I’m sorry that the fellows that died aren’t here to receive this.
 It’s 45, 46 years late, but it helps.”